-Auto-payments are often set up using ACH transfer.
-Is there a better way to ensure payment than having your customers set up on auto-payment?
-Further, if customers are on auto-payment through ACH transfer, there is less month to month manpower involved in the billing and collection process (e.g. no paper invoices, no cutting/depositing checks, no collection calls, etc.).
-ACH transfers with QuickBooks automates the entire process.
+If customers are on auto-payment through ACH transfer, there is less month to month people-power involved in the billing and collection process (e.g. no paper invoices, no cutting/depositing checks, no collection calls, etc.).

 ACH Payments Are Accurate

-If you can automate the billing process with QuickBooks, and automate payment with ACH transfers, you can greatly increase accuracy through the removal of human error.
-With no humans crafting invoices, drafting checks, mailing checks, depositing checks, etc., the likelihood of the human element screwing up a transaction goes away.
+If you can automate parts of your billing process, you can greatly increase accuracy through the removal of human error.
+With no humans crafting invoices, drafting checks, mailing checks, depositing checks, etc., the likelihood of an error decreases.